myrachane/Project-Kohlrausch/README.md

-Project Kohlrausch Is a active monitor to track all the happenings around the world
+Project Kohlrausch Is The main cyberdeck for slyr.cpp